 Patrick is also an active freelance percussionist and private lesson instructor for percussion students: his performances as a soloist included the 2012 North American Debut of John Psathas’s Timpani Concerto Planet Damnation.
 He also has the distinction of winning the 2009 “Individual and Ensemble” gold medal as a member of Drum Corps International’s Boston Crusaders.
 Patrick is a published composer and author through Bachovich Music Publications.
 Most recently, his work Journeys for percussion ensemble received its European Premier in the fall of 2019.

-Patrick holds degrees from Temple University (B.M.
+He holds degrees from Temple University (B.M.
 Music Education) and Drexel University (M.S.
 Arts Administration), as well as continuing education credits from the University of the Arts and the American College of Education.
-Graduate research at Drexel focused on the goals, communication channels, and funding structures of non-profit performing arts organizations’ arts education programming in public schools.
-This research has helped to engage arts leaders in conversations about how arts education programs are structured and implemented, and how those programming decisions impact students’ musical experiences.
 In 2016, Patrick was awarded the Karen Murdoch Scholarship for Visionary Leadership in the Arts by Drexel University.
 Other honors include Temple University’s Jack Moore Scholarship for contributions to the percussion department, PYO Music Institute’s Helen Carp distinguished service award, Pennsbury’s Stan Kenton Award for excellence in jazz, and membership in various academic honors societies.
-Patrick is a member of the Pennsylvania Music Educators Association, College Band Directors National Association, and National Association for Music Education.
+Patrick is a member of the Vic Firth Education Team; American Society of Composers, Authors and Publishers; Pennsylvania Music Educators Association; College Band Directors National Association; and National Association for Music Education.